deimos-ep/deimos/README.md

 # Deimos v2

-Deimos is a script for Entry Point created by @rawparmesan with a more than 65 commands which allows you to do impossible things, troll players, simplify the missions playthrough and use the vulnerabilities of this game as much as possible.
+Deimos is a script for Entry Point with a more than 65 commands which allows you to do impossible things, troll players, simplify the missions playthrough and use the vulnerabilities of this game as much as possible.

 Supports low-level executors.